-HRSA estimates approximately \$180,600,000 to be available annually to fund 347 recipients with three (3) different periods of performance start dates.
-You may apply up to the published ceiling amount in Appendix B per year.
+Under HRSA-22-017, HRSA estimates approximately \$1,500,000 (total amount of all service areas listed in Appendix B).
+If you are proposing to serve an existing service area under HRSA-22-017, you may apply for up to the published ceiling amount in Appendix B, per year.

 The actual amount available will not be determined until enactment of the final FY 2022 federal budget.
 This program announcement is subject to the appropriation of funds and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed, and funds can be awarded in a timely manner.
-The funding announcement has three (3) period of performance start dates (see table below).
 Applications must be complete, within the specified page limit, and validated by Grants.gov prior to the deadline to be considered under this NOFO.
-Be sure to submit the application under the correct funding opportunity number.
+Be sure to submit the application under the correct funding opportunity number to which you are applying.